Imonggo POS Review

 - Compare the performances of sales at multiple branches.

 - Check on the performances of salespeople in both report or graph form.

-- Monitor basic sales reports on an iPhone with Imonggo’s dashboard app.
+- Monitor your basic sales reports on an iPhone with Imonggo’s dashboard app.

-- Payment for Imonggo Premium users is processed with SSL technology that ensures credit card information is encrypted and undecipherable.
+- Payment for Imonggo Premium users processes with SSL technology that ensures credit card information is encrypted and undecipherable.

-- All Imonggo data is backed up every 24 hours.
+- All Imonggo data gets backed up every 24 hours.
 The backups are kept at separate geographical locations for maximum security.

 - Combine and review consolidated store sales at the head office.

 - Transfer your products from one branch to another.